neelavarshad/vm-workshop/Labs/Lab3 - Generalize and Capture Image/Lab3.a - Generalize and Capture Windows Image/README.md

 1. Accept the certificate and click **Yes** when prompted.
 1. Voila!
 You are now inside the VM.

-> At this point we want to ensure that the VM doesn not have any pending updates.
+> At this point we want to ensure that the VM doesn't have any pending updates.
 Search for **Check for Updates** and install any updates if there are any pending.

 ### Generalize the Virtual Machine
 1. Open File Explorer inside the VM and navigate to C:\Windows\System32\Sysprep